Wittelsbach-Konig/PCLR2/README.md

 ```
 cd ExampleDir/Framewave/lib
 ```
--For 32 bit installation
+For 32 bit installation
 ```
 cd ExampleDir/Framewave/lib
 ```
--Then create the following soft links using the following commands.
+Then create the following soft links using the following commands.
 ```
 ln -sf ./libfwBase.so.1.3.1 libfwBase.so.1
 ln -sf ./libfwImage.so.1.3.1 libfwImage.so.1